adrianfonsecal/proyecto-fis/README.md

 https://www.youtube.com/watch?v=ea8dMza2wls&t=6s&ab_channel=Rub%C3%A9nAlvarado

 ========================================================================================
-# Second part of the project
+# Second part of the project (changes, advances and refinement)
 Now we're coming with the advances of the project.
 We modified some things in the requirements and in the process of design with add some new things.

 ## Refinement of the requirements
-We had to make some changes in the requirements process due to they were not very clear and also we added some new requirements.
+We had to make some changes in the requirements process due to they were not very clear and also we added some new requirements, also the user stories were improved.